MemoryRemind/MemAssist/README.md

 12) Add a new skill

-13) Set name, invocation name
+13) Set name and invocation name to Butler

 14) In Intent Schema copy over intentSchema.json, add a slot type corresponding to medicines.txt, and in Sample Utterances copy over utterances.txt